 For example: At Zoho, when interacting with one of our customers, they said they were able to save 35-40% of their support agents’ time using Zoho SalesIQ bot automation.
 We picked up that information and used it in our materials to add weight to our features.
 Instead of saying, “Automate your support with SalesIQ’s custom chatbots”—ie. what the feature does—we’re instead saying how we’re saving our prospects time—ie. how the feature benefits the user.

-Show your prospects how they’ll be treated
+5. Show prospects how they’ll be treated

 Not everyone has the luxury of having a customer community, but introduce your prospects to your community when you have one.